SirBitesalot/OCEAN/README.md

 |Memorychip|Variables|
 |Memorychip|More variables|
 ## Setup
-The folderstructure enables you to quickly find the code you need for your setup.
-For the default setup in the "normal" game world use the "default" folder.
-For Testflights in the ssc use the "ssc" folder.
-Both contain subfolders for the continously running and the stoppable version.
-This guide assumes the stoppable version.
+Download the repositiory.
+The code is inside the src folder.
+It is split into two sub folders.
+One "Default" this includes the code for the "normal" world OCEAN.
+The other one "SSC" contains the code for SSC/Testflight OCEAN.
+Both contain a version running continously and one that is stoppable.
+This guide handels the recommended stoppable setup.

 1. Place receivers as shown in the image